-Massage therapy, on the other hand, aids in the recovery of soft tissue conditions.
-This can include everything from muscle spasms and tightness, to scar tissue conditions as well as imbalances in the positioning of body parts that result in weakness and pain.
+Massage therapy is the manipulation of soft tissues in the body and aids in the recovery of joint and tendon conditions.
+This can include everything from muscle spasms and tightness to scar tissue conditions as well as imbalances in the positioning of body parts that result in weakness and pain.
 Massage therapy also works to prepare muscle tissues that need to be separated from other issues such as scars or potential contractures.

 Massage and Acupuncture Combined